 In recent years a lot has been written about how video is the next big marketing channel for business.
-Certainly sites like Youtube & Vimeo are moving proving popular with businesses than ever before.
-And it’s no wonder because video offers a unique and unrivalled opportunity to:
+Certainly sites like Youtube & Vimeo are proving more popular with businesses than ever before.
+And it’s no wonder because video offers a unique and unrivaled opportunity to:

 - talk with your market directly

 - present a visual insight into who you are

 - build a relationship of trust with potential customers

 These days if you don’t have a company video that promotes or explains what your business does, you’re missing out on a huge opportunity.
 Did you know that Youtube is the next largest search engine, after Google?